 Tip #4: Blog about your experience afterwards

 You probably already know how important it is to up your game when it comes to your tech skills.
-Our CPD Certified Social Media Magic Summer School starts on 11 July.
+Come and see what we can do for you by joining our next CPD-Certified Social Media Supercharge training.

-What if you could confidently boost your tech skills and be ready for flexible work in just 8 short weeks? (even if you feel like a tech dinosaur and don’t know where to start?
+What if you could confidently boost your tech skills and be ready for flexible work?
+(Even if you feel like a tech dinosaur and don’t know where to start?)